AGH University of Kraków: Mining Ceremonies

-Barbórka (English: St. Barbara's day) is a mining holiday, deeply embedded in the AGH University tradition, drawing on the customs of old Austrian mining schools, which were transplanted onto the Krakow soil by the university professors.
+Barbórka (English: St. Barbara's day) is a mining holiday, deeply embedded in the AGH University tradition, drawing on the customs of old Austrian mining schools, which were transplanted onto the Krakow soil by the AGH University professors.
 Each year, on 4 December, Pochód lisów (English: March of the Foxes) – a mining procession parades through the streets of Krakow.
-‘Foxes’ are newly admitted students who enter the mining tribe.
+'Foxes' are newly admitted students who enter the mining tribe.
 On this day, in St. Anna's Collegiate Church a ceremonial mass is said.
 The highlight of the celebration is held in the Assembly Hall.
-Subsequently, in the Main Hall, the traditional skok przez skórę (English: leather jump) takes place, which consists in jumping over the miner's apron (a short leather apron traditionally worn to protect the miners’ clothing as they sat or knelt while working).
+Subsequently, in the Main Hall, the traditional skok przez skórę (English: leather jump) takes place, which consists in jumping over the miner's apron (a short leather apron traditionally worn to protect the miners' clothing as they sat or knelt while working).
 For first-year mining and geology students, the jump constitutes a rite of acceptance as a miner.
 The celebration is accompanied by the recurrent Mining Division Student Research Clubs Conference and the International Exhibition and Trade Fair of Minerals, Fossils, and Jewellery.
 The culmination of the celebration is the annual meeting of the gwarki (English: guilds).

 Metallurgy Ceremonies

 Another remarkable celebration held at the AGH University is the Metallurgist's Day.
 The way in which it is celebrated is very similar to the mining ceremonies.
 The event takes place annually in May, and in addition to the official ceremonies in the Assembly Hall, the programme includes, among other things, the Metallurgy Division Student Research Clubs Conference and an academic conference.
-Metallurgical traditions, which are nurtured at the university, include the Metallurgist's Vowing ceremony, which takes place in the Main Hall of the AGH University Main Building.
+Metallurgical traditions, which are nurtured at the AGH University, include the Metallurgist's Vowing ceremony, which takes place in the Main Hall of the AGH University Main Building.
 Traditionally, the celebration is accompanied by a meeting of academic staff and students during the so-called karczma hutnicza (English: metallurgy tavern).